- Supported OAuth 2.0 flows

 access token

-allows you to make requests to the API on behalf of a user.
+access token allows you to make requests to the API on behalf of a user.

 You can pass the token either as GET parameter: